Text by CLOT Magazine

-ASHES is a new visual and sound performance originating from the first collaboration between Montreal artistMartin Messier and French artist Yro (Élie Blanchard).
-There was a crucial catalytic event at the origin of the work in 2017: the start of a fire in the studio’s storing space destroys the materials that were supposed to constitute the base of the project.
+ASHES is a new visual and sound performance originating from the first collaboration between Montreal artist Martin Messier and French artist Yro (Élie Blanchard).
+There was a crucial catalytic event at the work’s origin in 2017: the start of a fire in the studio’s storage space destroyed the materials that were supposed to constitute the project’s base.
 Facing this situation, the artists are presented with an intuition: put the residues of the fire at the heart of their creation.

-The piece is an exploration around the notions of waste, of disappearance and of disintegration, questioning the relations between the material and the immaterial, the incarnate and the sublimate, the destruction and the reconstruction.
+The piece explores the notions of waste, disappearance and disintegration, questioning the relations between the material and the immaterial, the incarnate and the sublimate, the destruction and the reconstruction.
 Two microscopes and photo/video cameras are used to project, live on two screens, the different matters deposited on luminous tables.

-The duo are performing at MUTEK Japan on 1st November 2018
+The duo are performing at MUTEK Japan on 1st November 2018.